-Michael Moule (Senior Independent Director) Michael Moule is a member of the investment committees of the British Heart Foundation and The Open University, and a director of Atlantis Japan Growth Fund Limited.
+Michael Moule (Senior Independent Director)

+Michael Moule is a member of The Open University investment committee and a director of Atlantis Japan Growth Fund Limited.
 He was an investment trust manager at Henderson Global Investors, where he managed two investment trusts until his retirement in 2003.
 Previously, he was the chairman of Polar Capital Technology Trust plc and a director of The Bankers Investment Trust PLC, Lowland Investment Company plc and Montanaro UK Smaller Companies Investment Trust PLC.
 He was appointed a Director of the Company in 2004.